mniverthi/mniverthi/README.md

 ### Hi there 👋🏽

 My name is Manoj Niverthi and I'm a Computer Science student at Georgia Tech -- go Jackets!
-I have interests in using applied computing to solve real-world problems.
+I have an interest in using applied computing to solve real-world problems.
+Currently, I’m learning about the intersection between computer systems and machine learning.

-- 🔭 I’m working in the [Computational Lab for Web and Society](http://claws.cc.gatech.edu/) as an undergraduate researcher.
-- 🌱 I’m dabbling/interested in in functional programming and the intersection of systems and ML

 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/manojniverthi) or via [Email](manojniverthi@gatech.edu)
 <!--